wp-plugins/remote-medias-lite/readme.txt

 = Configuration =

 1. Go to Medias -> Remote Librairies
-2. Click add New to Add an external medias source like youtube, vimeo or dailymotion.
+2. Click Add New to Add an external medias source like Youtube, Vimeo, Dailymotion or Flickr.
 3. Insert a Title, Select the remote service you would like to query.
 4. Insert your Service reserve ID, make sure it is valid, and publish it.
-5. A new section identified by the title you entered will be add in the Media Manager for each published and valid remote library.
+5. A new section identified by the title you entered will be added in the Media Manager for each published and valid remote library.
 6. Go to a post or page, click Add Media and select the library.
 The content of the remote library should be available to insert into your post.

 == Screenshots ==
+1. Adding remote libraries to media manager
+2. Validate your remote libraries settings
+3. Insert remote images with your swanted size setting, just like any other local images.
+4. Inserting multiple medium size images at once
+5. Inserting a large size image
-1. Direct Youtube account videos from media manager
+6. Direct Vimeo videos in media manager
+7. Embeds appears in editor since WP 4.0